 Other volunteers are great at graphic design.
 So they produce graphics containing a pet's photo and key information about their personality.
 These visuals are more eye-catching than photos alone, as evidenced by the amount of likes and shares they typically generate on social media.
 Help the best way you know how.

-Yesterday, Petworks Kingsport animal shelter had a big adoption event at Texas Roadhouse.
+Recently, Petworks (the local shelter) had a big adoption event at Texas Roadhouse.
 Approximately ten pets got adopted within two to three hours.

 Without a team of volunteers, this never would've happened.
 At least one person is needed to manage each animal.
 Otherwise, they might get loose and run away.